 The last part of removing rust from your car is the trickiest.
 For this part, you have to select and buy the paint exactly the same colour as your car otherwise your car will look like an ice-cream truck with different shades.

 Try to find the manufacturer’s paint coat on the body of your car.
 The code must be imprinted either somewhere in the bonnet or trunk compartment.
-Once getting hold of the perfect colour match, apply the paint to the affected area.
+Once getting hold of the perfect color match, apply the paint to the affected area.

 Make sure that the paint is applied in thin, even coats to avoid any air bubbles, paint dripping or blank spots.
-It is advised to do all the paint and primer related work in an open and well-ventilated space.
+It is advised to do all the paint and primer-related work in an open and well-ventilated space.